 What is performance coaching?

 Perhaps one of our favourite descriptions of performance coaching comes from the author Tim Gallwey.
 He wrote the book The Inner Game about how an athlete’s mental focus can boost performance in sports.
-He later applied those principles to the workplace and business and leadership.
+He later applied those principles to the workplace, business, leadership, and team coaching.

 He describes coaching this way: “Coaching is unlocking a person’s potential to maximise their own performance.
 It’s helping them to learn rather than teaching them.”